-They Work In Several Nursing Homes To Eke Out A Living, And That Spreads The Virus
+They Work In Several Nursing Homes To Eke Out A Living, And That May Spread The Virus

-To make ends meet, Martha Tapia works 64 hours a week at two different Orange County, Calif., nursing homes.
+To make ends meet, Martha Tapia works 64 hours a week at two Orange County, Calif., nursing homes.
 She is one of thousands of certified nursing assistants who perform the intimate and physical work of bathing, dressing and feeding the nation's fragile elderly.

 "We do everything for them.
 Everything you do for yourself, you have to do for the residents," Tapia says.